 Each company can establish as many committees as it deems necessary for the conduct of its business.
-Codes of best nevertheless practice recommend minimum of three committees (hereinafter referred to as "key committees"): the audit committee, the nomination committee, and the remuneration committee.
+Codes of best practice nevertheless recommend a minimum of three committees (hereinafter referred to as "key committees"): the audit committee, the nomination committee, and the remuneration committee.